-Now is the perfect time to think about calling the experts for an HVAC checkup.
+Early fall is the perfect time to think about scheduling a Sears Technician for an HVAC checkup.

 A professional preventive maintenance check will make sure that when the time comes to switch your unit from cooling to heat, your furnace will keep you warm during the cold winter months ahead.
 But that’s not the only benefit — regular HVAC maintenance can help your furnace run more efficiently and prevent costly repairs down the road.

 Lennie Arroyo, HVAC service district manager for Sears Home Services, gives a how-to tutorial on the inspection process.

 How Will a Technician Perform Preventive Maintenance on My Furnace?